Hong Kong cuisine: Cantonese cuisine

-As the most predominant cultural group in Hong Kong, Cantonese food forms the backbone of homecooking and dine-out scenes.
+As the most predominant cultural group in Hong Kong, Cantonese food forms the backbone of home cooking and dine-out scenes.
 Many early celebrated Cantonese restaurants, including Tai San Yuan, Luk Yu Tea House, were originally Hong Kong branches of the famed Guangzhou-based restaurants, and most chefs in Hong Kong until the 1970s had spent their formative years working in the restaurant industry in Guangzhou.
 Most of the celebrated dishes in Hong Kong were introduced into the territory through Guangzhou, often refined with awareness of international tastes.
-Cantonese food prices perhaps cover the widest range, from the small businesses lou mei to the most expensive abalone delicacies, which involve abalone.
+Cantonese food prices perhaps cover the widest range, from small businesses’ lou mei to the most expensive abalone delicacies.